Nebukam/PCGExtendedToolkit/_sources/settings/settings-forward.md

 ---

-Since this node merges multiple inputs together, "Carry over" settings lets you pick-and-choose which attributes & tags carry over to the new data.
+"Forwarding" settings lets you pick-and-choose which attributes & tags carry over from some data to another.

 | Property       | Description          |
 |:-------------|:------------------|